 There’s so much to do in Rappahannock County, Virginia!
 This month’s Second Saturday brings an abundance of special events, in addition to all the fabulous things to see and do every weekend in the County.

 Appreciate the fall harvest and enjoy a farm-to-table meal at one of our welcoming restaurants.
 There’s still time for outdoor entertaining and taking in the wondrous landscape along with the fabulous food!
 Inns and B&B’s are opening their doors to visitors from far and wide, and area artisans are eager to display their handiwork and even teach YOU how to create your own masterpiece.
 Here are activities created with you in mind for September 8!

-Click each featured site’s link below for learn more about each member, their google map location, ticket information (if applicable), and the activities, artists, and specialties they’re featuring. and to navigate via the online location map.
+Click each featured site’s link below for more information on activities and to navigate via the online location map.
 When in the county, pick up an Artisan Trail map/brochure at the Rappahannock County Visitors Center just outside Washington, VA.

 De’Danann Glassworks – 23 Spyder Mountain, Sperryville, VA 22740

 Beginners Stained Glass Workshop.
 Did you ever wonder how stained glass items are made?
 In this workshop learn how to cut glass and make a small glass panel from start to finish!
 All supplies and tools will be provided.
 Time: 10 am – 2 pm Cost: $55.00.
 Call De’Danann Glassworks @ 540-987-8615 for more information.

 Gadino Cellars -92 School House Road